 Printer Friendly Version

-DESCRIPTIONTwo recombinant proteins are now commercially available, rh-BMP-2, applied with an absorbable collagen sponge (InFUSE®, Medtronic, Memphis, TN) and rh-BMP-7, applied in putty (OP-1®).
+DESCRIPTIONTwo recombinant human bone morphogenetic proteins (rhBMPs) are now commercially available, rh-BMP-2, applied with an absorbable collagen sponge (InFUSE®, Medtronic, Memphis, TN) and rh-BMP-7, applied in putty (OP-1®).
 These products have been investigated as alternatives to bone autografting in a variety of clinical situations, including spinal fusions, internal fixation of fractures, treatment of bone defects, and reconstruction of maxillofacial conditions.

 The carrier and delivery system are important variables in the clinical use of rhBMPs, and different clinical applications, such as long bone non-union, or interbody or intertransverse fusion, have been evaluated with different carriers and delivery systems.
 For example, rhBMP putty with pedicle and screw devices are used for instrumented intertransverse fusion (posterolateral fusion [PLF]), while rhBMP in a collagen sponge with bone dowels or interbody cages are used for interbody spinal fusion.
 In addition, interbody fusion of the lumbar spine can be approached from an anterior (anterior lumbar interbody fusion), lateral, or posterior direction (posterior lumbar interbody fusion [PLIF] or transforaminal lumbar interbody fusion [TLIF]).
 Surgical procedures may include decompression of the spinal canal and insertion of pedicle screws and rods to increase stability of the spine.